 It is as simple as that.
 So, if you have an app and you want to build a web version of it, you should definitely learn React Native Web.

 React Native Web Vs React

-React web came before react native and much before react native for web.
+React web came before react native and much before React-native for the web.

-Also, developers thought of simplifying the code writing process by writing one code instead of two codebases.
-This way you have to write just one code and let it get converted into html, java, and objective c under the hood.
-And that’s how React native for web was born.
+So the correct answer is that developers thought of simplifying the code writing process by writing one code instead of two codebases.
+This way you have to write just one code and let it get converted into HTML, java, and objective c under the hood.
+And that’s how React native for the web was born.

 Is React Obsolete now or can React Native Web And React Together?

-Although react native web is a great way to build your website, but I’d say use it only when you have plans to build both web and app versions together, or if you already have an app in react-native and are planning to launch the web version.
+Although react native web is a great way to build your website, we will say to use it only when you have plans to build both web and app versions together, or if you already have an app in react-native and are planning to launch the web version.